007tickooayush/inv-upload/README.md

 # INV-UPLOAD

-Basic file handling approaches using http, with distributed systems using nodejs, fastAPI, mongoDB, and mysql.
+Basic file handling approaches using http Requests, using nodejs, fastAPI, mongoDB, and mysql.

 ## Table of Contents